 Graziers need reliable, affordable and easy-to-use tools to document productivity benefits from adoption of intensive grazing methods and to drive evidence-based decisions.
 Many tools, methods and protocols exist but are costly, complicated and not value-added.
 We plan to compare these approaches so we can recommend a valuable toolkit for north central region graziers.

 The experiments are being conducted using replicated trials across 2 plots at 2 locations over years 1 and 2.
 Year 3 will be used to confirm results and demonstrate and disseminate the findings through public field days.

 We are working with grazing consultants, extension forage specialists, graziers and NRCS grazing specialists in Year 1 and 2 in hands-on field plots to determine how to calibrate, demonstrate, explain, and integrate forage measurement tools that can be used to train professionals and graziers on their usage and value.
 These side-by-side in-field demonstrations will provide great networking and learning that will inform our training materials with robust input from different perspectives.
 We are comparing the tools to gold standard to check for accuracy.
 We will select a subset of tools that provide useful and complementary information, based on our joint learning in Years 1 and 2.
 We will select those accurate tools that are cost-effective and time-efficient that we will will then integrate them into a toolkit (Pasture Productivity Pail-PPP.)

-In Year 3 we will train professionals and graziers on the usage of these tools and interpretation of the resulting data.
-We will also film and photograph demonstrations for training use after Year 3.
+In Year 3 we trained professionals and graziers on the usage of these tools and interpretation of the resulting data.
 We will generate a program with curriculum explaining the integrated usage of these tools to measure forage productivity and relate it to soil health.
 The protocol and videos and list of materials and tools will also reside on appropriate agency websites similar to the Soil Health Bucket program.